 Proprietor, Bert George has been involved in the wine business since age 16.
 His grandfather, for whom the wine is named after, Joseph George – started a wholesale business in downtown San Jose, California in 1940 focusing on candy, tobacco and coca-cola syrup.
-After the war was finished he entered into a contract with Seagram’s and sold liquor and beer and then ultimately wine.
+After World War II ended, he entered into a contract with Seagram’s and sold liquor and beer and then ultimately wine.

 Joseph’s son, Glenn took over the business and grew the company into the largest distributor in Northern California for about 20 years.
 His son, Bert, started working in the business at a young age and then as soon as he had his drivers license, started delivering wine and beer to various outlets in the Santa Clara Valley.